Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 - Why Time Outs Don’t Work (And What to Do Instead)

-Then, check out Train Your Angry Dragon by Steve Herman to teach your child to manage anger and be more patient:
+Then, check out Ravi’s Roar by Tom Percival to teach your child to manage anger: